Marine Patrol Division|

 Memorial Beach is the town owned public beach located on Webster Lake.
 Memorial Beach is open daily from sunrise to sunset and is staffed by employees of the Webster Parks Department.
 An entrance fee is charged for all non-residents.

-Town Residents can obtain a resident access pass for a small fee from either the Webster Fire Department or at Memorial Beach.
+Town Residents can obtain a resident access pass for a small fee from either the Webster Town Hall or at Memorial Beach.

 Memorial Beach is also the home to the larger of the two public boat ramps located on Webster Lake.

 During the summer months, a walking beat patrol is typically stationed at Memorial Beach on the weekends due to the frequent large crowds.